 - Attend one of the programs’ target high schools.

-Admission into the programs is based on financial eligibility, academic eligibility, and a personal interview.
+Admission into the programs is based on financial eligibility, academic eligibility, and the personal interview.

 Refer a Student